André Mathieu: Life

 Mathieu was born René André Rodolphe Mathieu on 18 February 1929 in Montreal, Quebec, Canada, in the parish of Saint-Jacques-le-Majeur to father Rodolphe Mathieu and mother Wilhemine Gagnon-Mathieu.
 His father was a music teacher and composer, and his mother a cellist and teacher.
 Mathieu was fascinated by the world of music from an early age, and received his first music lessons from his father.
 Mathieu as a child was unusually precocious.
 He spoke his first words at the age of 4 months and took his first steps before seven months.

 Rodolphe Mathieu was at first reluctant to teach his son music, and forbade him to touch the piano.
 This is because the senior Mathieu regarded music as a pauper's profession.
 Even so, Rodolphe Mathieu resigned himself to teaching his son music, because he recognized the exceptional talent in Mathieu.
-Mathieu began composing at the age of 4.
+A child prodigy with abilities in composition, Mathieu began composing at the age of 4.
 At age 6 Mathieu gave his first recital of his own composition at the Ritz Carlton Hotel in Montreal, Quebec, on 25 February 1935.
 In 1936 Mathieu performed his Concertino No.1 for Piano and Orchestra as a soloist on the CBC network.
 He was later given a grant by the Quebec government that enabled him to go to Paris and study piano with Yves Nat and Mme.
 Giraud-Latarse.
 Mathieu also studied harmony and composition with Jacques de la Presle.
 In December 1936 Mathieu gave a recital of his works at Salle Chopin-Pleyel, and again at Salle Gaveau on 26 March 1939.
 His recitals as a soloist were received very enthusiastically by the Parisian critics.
 They unanimously agreed that André Mathieu was a "Canadian Mozart".

 Mathieu returned to Montreal for the holidays, but due to the outbreak of war he could not return to Europe.
 Instead, Mathieu performed in a series of recitals in Canada and the United States of America, and gave a performance at the New York City Town Hall on 3 February 1940.
 He remained in New York with his family until 1943, studying composition with Harold Morris and fulfilling concert and radio engagements.
 In 1941 when he was not yet 12 years old, Mathieu won the first prize at the composition competition to commemorate the 100th anniversary of the New York Philharmonic Orchestra.
 He also played his Concertino No. 2 for piano and orchestra at Carnegie Hall.
 Mathieu also played his compositions at a concert of the League of Composers.